MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### OneNote.App.AppBootComplete

 The critical signal used to ensure new consumer users (Microsoft Account) can successfully launch and use OneNote for the first time.
 This is used to ensure critical regression detection for OneNote app and service health.
-If users can’t launch the app for the first time, this would trigger a high severity incident.
+If users can't launch the app for the first time, this would trigger a high severity incident.

 The following fields are collected: